 A Platform-Agnostic Layer

-Service-level agreements, or SLAs, do not do much to help prevent lock-in, according to Johnson, so a key step in avoiding cloud vendor lock-in is to implement a layer that is cloud platform agnostic into your enterprise architecture and into your application landscape.
+According to Johnson, service-level agreements, or SLAs, do not help prevent lock-in much.
+Therefore, a key step in avoiding cloud vendor lock-in is to implement a cloud platform-agnostic layer into your enterprise architecture and application landscape.

-In this layer you can implement the application programming interfaces of various cloud-providers via a management dashboard based on requirements in terms of public, private and hybrid services.
-Then compare that against cost, performance, security and governance, said van Beek.
+In this layer, you can implement the application programming interfaces of various cloud providers via a management dashboard based on requirements in terms of public, private, and hybrid services.
+Then, you can compare that against cost, performance, security, and governance, said van Beek.

 “An enterprise cloud user can certainly survive without buying into all of those derivative services,” he concluded.
 “That is what happens with on-premises cloud storage.”